department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/product/notification-prefs-launch-go-no-go.md

 **Erik, Taylor and Lihan**: are there any Sev1 bugs or accessibility issues outstanding?
 - Answer:

-**Erik and Taylor**: are you ready to flip on Notification Preferences to 25% of users?
+**Erik and/or Taylor**: are you ready to flip on Notification Preferences to 25% of users?
 - Answer:

 **Samara/AJ**: is the Product Health Tool and/or Google Analytics updated to track this product data and are they working as expected?